These Are the Things That Every New Business Owner Must Know

 6. Familiarize Yourself with Applicable Laws

-You'll need to teach yourself about laws that you'll be required to follow as business owner, which may include OSHA (Occupational Safety and Health) regulations, Workers Compensation laws, Unemployment Insurance, employment laws, etc.
+You'll need to teach yourself about laws that you'll be required to follow as a business owner, which may include OSHA (Occupational Safety and Health) regulations, Workers' Compensation laws, Unemployment Insurance, employment laws, etc.

 Don't risk your business and your personal assets by being ignorant of laws governing hiring and firing, hours worked, employing minors, overtime, safety regulations, tax filings, etc. In order to get your facts straight from the start, it may even be worth a consultation with a business attorney.

 No matter how small your business is, you can benefit from automating your accounting.
 QuickBooks and Zoho are great systems for small businesses as they are user-friendly even for non-accountants and easy to use.
 You'll be in a better position to manage your business better with the reports generated by these software programs - and your employees will thank you!

 Give your business a sharp edge start by building a good foundation with these basics for getting started in your own business.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.